How I Learned to Manage Debt Wisely in America and Finally Achieve Financial Stability

 Federal income-driven repayment (IDR) plans are designed to make student loan debt more manageable by capping monthly payments at a percentage of your income.
 There are several types of IDR plans, including Income-Based Repayment (IBR), Pay As You Earn (PAYE), and Revised Pay As You Earn (REPAYE).

-To determine which IDR plan you might be eligible for, it's essential to consider factors such as your income, family size, and the type of loans you have.
+To determine which IDR plan you might be eligible for, consider factors such as your income, family size, and the type of loans you have.
 For instance, IBR plans typically limit monthly payments to 10% or 15% of your discretionary income.
+I switched to an IDR plan and my payments dropped by half.

 Evaluating Private Student Loan Refinancing Options